estebangm81/estebangm81.github.io/index.md

 ### Welcome to the GitHub Pages of estebangm81
-This page was created originally to display a really simple version of my CV, now moved [here](https://estebangm81.github.io/cv-en.html) (English version).

-Do not expect rocket science... although it is a pure HTML5 page with CSS3 in three languages: Spanish, English and Italian and these pages pass W3C AAA accessibility guidelines and the CSS passes the accessiblity guidelines too.
+This page was created originally to display a really simple version of my CV, now moved [here](https://estebangm81.github.io/cv-en.html) (do not expect rocket science, this is only a pure HTML5 page with CSS3 but at least they passed W3C AAA accessibility guidelines).

 ### Authors and Contributors